by Autistics for Autistics Ontario

 Some of us have been asked if we support “the good ABA”.
 But from the perspective of neurodiversity, there is no good ABA.
 ABA cannot be redeemed or re-branded: it should just be de-funded and banned.
 And the sooner the better.
 It is heartbreaking to think of the many useful services and accommodations that have been neglected due to our province’s over-focus on ABA.

 What are the positive alternatives to the negative ABA cycle we’ve been experiencing in our province?
 Here is a brief look.

-Universal Design.
-As with other conditions or disability, accommodations should be central to any home, workplace, school or public space.
-The concept of universal design is that accessibility is “a fundamental condition of good design.”
+Inclusive Design.
+As with other conditions or disability, accommodations for autistic people should be central to any home, workplace, school or public space.
+The concept of inclusive or universal design is that accessibility is “a fundamental condition of design”.
+It is good for everybody!

-We have a long way to go in Ontario on universal design.
-Accessibility is too often left to the discretion of individual teachers, employers or others.
-For example, some Ontario public school teachers implement classroom design changes that help autistic students and transform lives, but these projects are currently all ad hoc.
-The Province should consult with autistics and teachers and undertake a Universal Design study for making classrooms across the province accessible and friendly for autistic learners.
+According to the Ontario Human Rights Commission’s recent report, special education in Ontario essentially hasn’t changed in more than 30 years.
+Currently in Ontario, accessibility is left to the discretion of individual teachers and boards.
+The Province should consult with autistics and teachers and undertake an Inclusive Design study for making classrooms across the province accessible and inclusive for autistic learners.

 Augmentative and Alternative Communication (AAC).
 The term AAC means the communication methods used to supplement or replace speech or writing for non-verbal or partially-verbal autistics.
 There are various platforms depending on the user’s preference and situation.